-- You were in fact at fault in causing the accident;
+- You were, in fact, at fault in causing the accident.

-- Your own negligent conduct contributed to your injuries;
+- Your own negligent conduct contributed to your injuries.

 - You are not a credible or truthful witness.

-Social media platforms such as Twitter and Facebook allow us to share updates and information with others in near real-time.
+Social media platforms, such as Twitter, Instagram, and Facebook allow us to share updates and information with others in near real-time.
 We can be involved in an Atlanta car accident at 1 p.m. and be telling our friends and acquaintances an hour later.
-But what you post immediately after an accident and in the days and weeks that follow can cause serious harm to any future claim or lawsuit for damages you may bring.
+But what you post immediately after and in the days and weeks that follow an accident can cause serious harm to any future claim or lawsuit for damages you may bring.

-- Statements that may indicate you were at fault in causing the accident;
+- Statements that may indicate you were at fault in causing the accident.

-- Photographs of your injuries or damage to your car, especially ones that do not depict the true extent of your damages or injuries;
+- Photographs of your injuries or damage to your car, especially ones that do not depict the true extent of your damages or injuries.

-- Updates about where you intend to go and/or what you intend to do after the car accident, especially if you are claiming your injuries are severe or impacting your ability to enjoy life or engage in other activities;
+- Updates about where you intend to go and/or what you intend to do after the car accident, especially if you are claiming your injuries are severe or impacting your ability to enjoy life or engage in other activities.

 - Photos that show you vacationing or engaging in physical activity after the accident.